ngarciaiii/ngarciaiii.github.io/_posts/2022-06-01-Changes in routine.markdown

 I just started taking [Offensive Security Certified Professional][OSCP] course and it's super strict.
 I cannot blog on most of contents, questions, and answers from OSCP course. ***I don't plan to***.
 [OSCP][OSCP] Course is fun and can be little challenging.
 I think OSCP is the fastest way to learn, I might be wrong.
 It teaches strategically.

 I would like to continue with [abatchy.com][abatchy.com]'s noob guide, however I need to improve my time management.
 I just want to speed up and go full force on OSCP course.
-I do feel I need to review [Automate The Boring Stuff][Automate] meanwhile.